TrainWeb.org Facebook Page

 CSX's Baltimore Terminal Subdivision encompasses all the trackage this tour had followed southwest out of downtown Baltimore, plus its yards and operations, as well as the portions northeast to the Philadelphia Subdivision.
 It's a nice touch that the Subdivision has echoed for their symbol the B&O's Capitol herald.

-Initially I was mistaken that the metal rod attached to the utility pole was somehow related to a nearby Cab Signal Test Slip station.
+I'd been mistaken that the metal rod attached to the utility pole was somehow related to a nearby Cab Signal Test Slip station.
 Reader Dave Witty kindly clued me in:

 "The telescoping metal rod attached to the utility pole is called a brake stick.
 We use it to apply and release handbrakes on freight cars per recent operating rules.
 It has nothing to do with Cab signal test slips.
 Cab signal test slips are carried by engineers in their 'grip'.
 Once a cab signal test has been completed, the engineer puts the completed form into a cab signal box (which looks like amailbox) located at many places along the right of way."